rbrown146/Gov_Election_Analytics/index.md

 This Sun Belt state has become more Democratic in recent years, and the histogram supports this trend.
 It looks like Biden is projected to receive a mean of 549,000 votes while Trump is projected to receive 469,500.
 If both candidates received this many votes then the two-party voteshare would be **Biden 53.9%, Trump 46.1%** out of 1,018,500 votes cast.
 Based on a Google search of Nevada's population, this suggests a voter turnout of 1/3 of all Nevadans.
 (Not all are eligible voters, though.)

 Next up is **Wisconsin**

 ![](./Images/hist_Wisconsin_Biden.jpg)
 ![](./Images/hist_Wisconsin_Trump.jpg)

+It looks like Biden is projected to receive a mean of 1,562,000 votes and Trump 1,429,000 votes.
+Such an election outcome would yield a two-party voteshare result of **Biden 52.2%, Trump 47.8%** out of 2,991,000 votes cast.
+If this outcome occurred then it would be nearly a flip of the 2016 election.
+This result would be closer than the model's projections for Nevada, which makes sense given that Nevada voted for the Democratic candidate in 2016 while Wisconsin did not.

 ![](./Images/hist_Ohio_Biden.jpg)
 ![](./Images/hist_Ohio_Trump.jpg)